meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 ```

 When running every node locally on the same machine, we need to alter the port from `[::]:30303` to whatever port we are connecting to (the `[::]` can stay there).
-If we are ** running the nodes in a local network then alter  `[::]` to the __local ip__ of the node we're connecting to or the public ip if we're connecting to a node outside of your network.
+If we are running the nodes in a local network then we need to alter  `[::]` to the __local ip__ of the node we're connecting to or the public ip if we're connecting to a node outside of your network.
 The command to add the nodes is `admin.addPeer("enode of the peer you want to connect to")`
 ```
     admin.addPeer("enode://de9e751faf75e9e4dc570c35379a4c22281fecec4bbedb1e1f69b230da1946f7f80b286ceab2928fb92fb37ce1eb5ce919bc97005680445c8be300c40349a31c@192.168.0.2:30303?discport=0")`